-If you believe that you received an Order of Removal in absentia in error, be sure to document this as well.
+If you believe that you received an in absentia Order of Removal in error, be sure to document this as well.
 For example, if you arrived late to the hearing due to circumstances beyond your control, such as car problems or delays with public transit, and were denied a hearing later in the day, you should include all available evidence.

 If you do not qualify to file a Motion to Reopen with the Immigration Court, you may apply for discretionary relief from ICE.
 There are two types of discretionary relief applications available: